For the updated calendar go to School calendar.

 The FREE STEM Lockdown Digital School has expanded into community television in order to reach an even bigger audience.
 Starting, 21 April 2020, the COVID-19 learner support programme will be available on two DSTV channels; 1KZN (261) and Soweto TV (251) to increase access.
 The school is supporting learners who are learning from home because of the coronavirus which resulted in the lockdown which started on March 26.

-Postponement of May/June exam rewrites
+May/June exam rewrites

 Western Cape Education Department